suneeta-mall/suneeta-mall.github.io/_posts/2019-12-21-Reproducible-ml-research-n-industry.md

 plt.xlabel('One of six blood serum measurements of patients') plt.show()
 ```
+*A reproducible linear regression example on [Scikit Diabetes Dataset]*

 Seeding random state is not the only challenges in writing reproducible ML.
 In fact, there are several reasons why reproducibility
 in ML is so hard to achieve.
 But I will go into that a bit later in section `Challenges in realizing reproducible ML`.
 First question should be  "why reproducibility matters in ML"?